 This young Tojolabal man from Jotana, Chiapas, Mexico, is weaving such a bag on a small loom.
 Over his shoulder, he carries a bag similar to what the finished product will look like.

-These three photographs of Tojolabal Mayans were taken by Celia M. Douglas of the Summer Institute of Linguistics in 1946.
-These Mayans are residents of the town of Jotana, Chiapas, Mexico.
-The photographs are part of the Sam Noble Museum's growing photograph collection.
+These three photographs of Tojolabal Maya were taken by Celia M. Douglas of the Summer Institute of Linguistics in 1946.
+These Maya are residents of the town of Jotana, Chiapas, Mexico.
+The photographs are part of the Sam Noble Museum’s growing photography collection.